-Meeting our FY2023 goal of
+Meeting our FY2023 goal of 80% ahead of our target timeframe

 Approach to tax

 In accordance with Link Group's Tax Risk Governance Policy, we continue to adopt a conservative approach to taxation, as outlined below.

 Managing tax risks

 We seek to comply with and transparently disclose all our tax obligations, by focusing on accurate compliance reporting and engaging with tax authorities.
 We seek to gain clarity within the law and evaluate potential tax outcomes of transactions within our low tax-risk appetite.